-Before the advancement of internet broadband technologies that we have now, having internet at home was a completely different experience.
+Before the advancement of internet broadband technologies that we have now, having the internet at home was a completely different experience.

 Remember what it was like discovering the internet for the first time?
 For those who were old enough to type and navigate the mouse then, the name “Jaring” would bring back a barrage of memories.
-In the late 90s, when having internet at home was still a novelty, our activities online were limited to doing research for work and checking our emails.
+In the late 90s, when having the internet at home was still a novelty, our activities online were limited to doing research for work and checking our emails.

-But before there was fast internet, going online wasn’t always that breezy.
+But before there was a fast internet, going online wasn’t always that breezy.
 If you’re having a tough time recalling, let us jog your memories on what it was like then compared to now.

 1. Speed then vs Speed now

 Believe it or not, back in the day, having a transmission speed of 64Kbps to 128Kbps was considered a luxury.
 Downloading a 1MB JPG file or a 3MB MP3 took hours, and don’t even dream of watching a video while it was still loading.

 With the luxury of home broadband connections up to 1Gbps to choose from today, it is hard to imagine a time when it took more than 30 seconds to download a HD quality video.
 You can unwind at home on a weekend, and enjoy an uninterrupted movie marathon – you’ll find it hard to leave the cocoon of your home.